suchintannit/COE-Assignment-Version-3-AWS/README.md

 			kubectl get pods -o wide
 			kubectl get all -o wide

+### About the DEvOps Tools Used:

-### 2. Terraform
+### Terraform

-**Vagrant** is a command line tool used to automate the formation of virtual machines (VMs).
-It is a good option to use vagrant to automate the creation of VMs on which our master and workers will run.
-For this example, the vagrantfile create 3 ubuntu 'nodes' running the vagrant box ubuntu.

-To execute this whole project just execute the following in the root folder in Powershell as the administrator.
-Please ADD A BLANK Folder named 'shared' in the root folder.

 		PS>terraform init
 		PS>terraform plan
 		PS>terraform apply

-This command invokes the vagrantfile in the project.
+This command invokes the terraform in the project.
 Of the 3 nodes, one is the master and will run the kubernetes controller and dashboard.
 The master node is responsible to run the control plane.
 The control plane listens to REST API request.
 The worker nodes01 executes a python to-do docker container while the node02 stores its persitant database through a mysql container.
 This project demonstrates how a multi container app can be managed by a cluster.

-The vagrant file contains 3 basic variables
-### 3. Ansible
+### Ansible

-### 4. Kubernetes**: Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+### Kubernetes: Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
 Nodes (like VMs) and inside these nodes Pods (like Containers) are executed.
 Kubernetes works on a master-slave architecture where there is atleast one master and multiple workers.

-### 5. Docker containers enable application developers to package software for delivery to testing, and then to the operations team for production deployment.
+### Docker containers enable application developers to package software for delivery to testing, and then to the operations team for production deployment.
 The operations team then has the challenge of running Docker container applications at scale in production.
 Kubernetes is a tool to run and manage a group of Docker containers.
 While Docker focuses on application development and packaging, Kubernetes ensures those applications can run at scale.
-**NUM_WORKER_NODES=1** - Defines the number of worker nodes.

-**IP_NW="10.0.0."** - Defines the IP range in which nodes will be created.

-**IP_START=10** - The last octate of MASTER IP address.

-Once the master is created the vagrant file uses the "common.sh" and "master.sh" to provision it as a kubernetes _Master_.
-Also, when the worker nodes are created the vagrant file provisions them as _Workers_ using the "common.sh" and the "node.sh" scripts.

-### 3. How the Tools (Terraform, Script and Ubuntu) Automation Works?

-### 5. Troubleshoot Execution.
+### 4. Troubleshoot Execution.
 Do a vagrant up the first time you execute.
 Let the process complete in one go.
 If it gets stuck then close the VMs from virtualbox and then do the follwoing options from the root folder.

 	PS>terraform destroy